 - When you plan the weekly meals, use the time wisely.
 Chop vegetables ahead and store in containers that keep them fresh.
-Season your meats for up to 2-3 days ahead of time and store them in ziploc bags for grab and go.
+Season your meats for up to 2-3 days ahead of time and store them in plastic bags for grab and go.

 - Keep ingredients simple.
 Use fresh spices when able such as onion, garlic, celery, peppers, parsley, black pepper and cilantro

-- Prepare foods in “One-Pot” and serve over pasta or rice.
+- Prepare foods in “One-Pot” and serve over pasta or brown rice.
 Try to incorporate some of these into your weekly meal plan.